joj-macho/Pythological-Playground/progress-bar-animation/README.md

 ## How it Works

-- The program imports the `random` and `time` modules which are used to generate random numbers and control the timing of the progress bar simulation, respectively.
+- The program uses the `random` and `time` modules to generate random numbers and control the timing of the progress bar simulation, respectively.

 - The program defines a constant `BAR` which is set to the Unicode character for a filled block (▇) and `DOWNLOAD_SIZE` which represents the total size of the download.